 Although a latte can be spruced up with some extra flavoring (such as vanilla or hazelnut syrup), the chocolate flavor is exclusive to the mocha.

 You use different ratios and styles of these ingredients depending on the beverage.

-- A latte requires only one shot of espresso, a generous serving of steamed milk, and a small topping of milk foam.
+- A latte requires only espresso, a generous serving of steamed milk, and a small topping of milk foam.

-- A mocha calls for a shot of espresso and a portion of chocolate almost equal to the amount of espresso.
+- A mocha calls for espresso and a portion of chocolate almost equal to the amount of espresso.
 The drink is finished off with slightly less milk than a latte, and the milk isn’t always steamed.